dotnet/machinelearning/README.md

 });
 Console.WriteLine("prediction: " + prediction.Prediction);
 ```
-A cookbook that shows how to use these APIs for a variety of existing and new scenarios can be found [here](docs/code/MlNetCookBook.md).

 ## License

-ML.NET is licensed under the [MIT license](LICENSE) and it is free to use commercially.
+ML.NET is licensed under the [MIT license](LICENSE), and it is free to use commercially.

 ## .NET Foundation

-ML.NET is a [.NET Foundation](https://www.dotnetfoundation.org/projects) project.
+ML.NET is a part of the [.NET Foundation](https://www.dotnetfoundation.org/projects).

-There are many .NET related projects on GitHub.

-- [.NET home repo](https://github.com/Microsoft/dotnet) - links to 100s of .NET projects, from Microsoft and the community.